vindasna/GeoLab/README.md

 First, you'll need to resample your atlas to a fixed number of points per fiber, if your atlas is in .tck format you can use MRTrix's command tckreample.

-If yout atlas is in .tck/.trk format you'll need to create a ".minf" file for each of the ".tck/.trk" files in your atlas.
-You can use the createMinf command as in the example ***Usage example on ESBA atlas***.

 You'll need to analyse your atlas to get the bundle-specific thresholds **this step can be done only once** :

     `$ analyseAtlasBundle.py -i atlasDir -f ${format} -r referenceImage.nii`